We aim to provide an environment across the RRZE production cluster systems that is as homogeneous as possible. This page describes this environment.

 OpenMPI also supports process binding via options for

 mpirun.
-Further details can be found here.
+Further details can be found in the HPC Wiki.

 The installed compilers support at least the relevant parts of recent OpenMP standards.
 The compiler recognizes OpenMP directives if you supply the command line option.
 Use

 -qopenmp for the Intel compiler.
 This is also required for the link step.

 To run an OpenMP application, the number of threads has to be specified.
 This is done via the environment variable